xilution/xilution-iam-example/README.md

 ### Account Organization Authentication

 1. Run `yarn xln:authentication:token-from-user-credentials`.
-    * You will be prompted for your Xilution account username and password.
+    * You will be prompted for your Xilution Account username and password.
     * The access token saved to the environment variables file will expire in one hour.

 ### Account Organization Product Activation